Pavankunchala/Work-Showcase/Face-Swap/Readme.md

 # Face Swap Algortihms

-* For the inital demo I have used SimpSwap algortihm for the following results
+* I have mainly used SimpSwap Algorithm for the faceswap demos, you can learn more about **SimpSwap** from [here](https://github.com/neuralchen/SimSwap)

 * **Black Widow Demo**